Timbuktu is a 2014 film from Mauritania, directed and co-written by Abderrahmane Sissako.

 - The Oner: A staggering long shot after Kidane accidentally shoots Amadou.
 A shot from high and far away captures the whole river, the horizon, and the setting sun.
 Two little dots are seen in the river, Kidane wading off to the left bank, while Amadou tries to stagger to his feet on the right bank.
 Eventually Kidane makes the shore while Amadou collapses in death.
 The camera never moves.

 - Pet the Dog: All in all, Abdelkrim is a pretty bad guy, seeing as how he has people stoned to death and lets his minions kidnap pretty girls into forced marriages.
 But he has an obvious crush on Satima, so when Kidane gets into big trouble, he tries to get Amadou's family to accept a "blood money" payment of 40 cows instead of executing Kidane.

 - The Place: Timbuktu.
 It's a real town!

 - Punch-Clock Villain: Omar, Abdelkrim's interpreter (the jihadists speak Arabic, not the local language Tamasheq spoken by the Tuareg nomadic herders), who seems pretty mild-mannered and occasionally tries to discourage Abdelkrim's excesses.

-- Reasonable Authority Figure: The local sheik is moderate and tries to act as an intermediary between the town and the jihadists, asking for leniency and fair treatment for the townsfolk as tactfully as he can to avoid offense.
-The jihadists treat him with respect, but largely ignore his pleas.
+- Reasonable Authority Figure: The local imam is moderate and tries to act as an intermediary between the town and the jihadists, asking for leniency and fair treatment for the townsfolk as tactfully as he can to avoid offense.
+The jihadists treat him with respect but largely ignore his pleas.